Cluster Mode Overview

 - Apache Mesos – a general cluster manager that can also run Hadoop MapReduce and service applications.
 (Deprecated)

-- Hadoop YARN – the resource manager in Hadoop 2.
+- Hadoop YARN – the resource manager in Hadoop 2 and 3.

 - Kubernetes – an open-source system for automating deployment, scaling, and management of containerized applications.